DJCordhose/react-showcase/README.md

 ## Is architecture just clueless talking and useless Visios?

 Architecture is the sum of the important Processes, Structures, Patterns, Architectural Nuggets and Frameworks.
+Important can mean
+* _hard to change, but somewhat risky_,
+* _affecting many teams/people or large parts of the sortware_,
-Important can mean _hard to change, but somewhat risky_, _restricting what can be built reasonably_, _having the potential to make the endeavor fail_.
+* _restricting what can be built reasonably_,
+* _having the potential to make the endeavor fail_.

 ![Architecture](./architecture.png)